10 Signs You’re Dealing with Manipulative People and How To Free Yourself

 Imagine a friend who cancels plans at the last minute, and then bombards you with guilt-laden messages about how “disappointed” they are, implying you’re the reason for their ruined evening.

-Or a partner who uses phrases like “If you loved me, you would…” to pressure you into compromising your own needs.
-These are classic guilt trips, designed to make you feel responsible for their negative emotions and obligated to bend to their will.
+Or a partner who uses phrases like “If you loved me, you would…” to pressure you into compromising your needs.
+These classic guilt trips are designed to make you feel responsible for their negative emotions and obligated to bend to their will.

 You are not responsible for managing someone else’s emotions.
 While it’s natural to be empathetic, don’t allow guilt to cloud your judgment or compromise your boundaries.